openeuler-mirror/compass-ci/doc/apply-ssh-account.md

         # We'll validate whether the URL contains your email.
         # for example,
         my oss commit: https://github.com/torvalds/linux/commit/7be74942f184fdfba34ddd19a0d995deb34d4a03
         # attach your ssh pub key to the email as attachment

+2. successfully applied account email it will return an email with following information:
+     - my_email
+     - my_name
+     - my_uuid
+     - SCHED_HOST
+     - SCHED_PORT

+3. environment configuration
+   follow steps in the email to finish the following configuration
+   - setup default yaml ~/.config/compass-ci/default/account.yaml
+   - download and install lkp-tests
+   - prepare to submit jobs